fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/7_hashes.md

 name_and_age.select { |key, value| (key == "Bob") || (value == 19) }
 # => {"Bob"=>42, "Joe"=>19}
 ```
 The `fetch` method allows you to pass a given key and it will *return the value* for that key if it exists.
-You can also specify an option for return __if that key is not present__ either as a block, or as an argument.
+You can also specify an option for return __if that key is not present either as a block, or as an argument__.
 ```ruby
 name_and_age.fetch("Steve")
 # => 31